gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ### ESP32 (Espressif Systems)

-I'm not sure how I feel about their approach of forking the entire Rust repository ([esp-rs/rust](https://github.com/esp-rs/rust)) and adding in support for the Xtensa instruction set that way.
-Hopefully it will get upstreamed sometime in the future?

-{{% figure src="esp32-rust-readme-screenshot-with-scream-emoji.png" width="1000px" caption="A screenshot from the front page of the esp-rs/rust repo shows how diverged the ESP32 Rust fork is compared to the official one (as of Nov.
-2022, 11.4k commits behind!).
-I'm not sure what to feel about this." %}}
+There is a fork of the Rust compiler called ([esp-rs/rust](https://github.com/esp-rs/rust)) which adds in support for the Xtensa instruction set (e.g. the ESP32S3).
+If Xtensa upstreams support for their architecture into LLVM this fork may not be needed in the future.
+The same `esp-rs` organization also provides a `no_std` HAL on GitHub at [esp-rs/esp-hal](https://github.com/esp-rs/esp-hal), and one with `std` support at [esp-rs/esp-idf-hal](https://github.com/esp-rs/esp-idf-hal).

+[esp-rs/esp-idf-svc] provides Rust wrappers for various ESP-IDF services such as WiFi, networking, and logging.
+This defines implementations of the traits defined in [esp-rs/embedded-svc](https://github.com/esp-rs/embedded-svc) (think of this as an extension to the basic embedded-hal traits).

+The `esp-rs` organization also provides their own installer, [espup](https://github.com/esp-rs/espup) which is "rustup for esp-rs".
+It's a tool (alternative to `rustup`) for installing and maintaining the toolchain(s) required for developing with Rust on Espressif devices.

 ### Nordic nRF